hanusspi/hanusspi.github.io/_posts/2025-06-12-Introduction-to-SPH-fluid-simulation.md

 # 1. Introduction to Fluid Simulation

 One of the more interesting topics in physics based animation is the simulation of water and fluids in general.
-The relevance of this topic reaches from computer games, like sea of thieves, where a real time simulation of the ocean is relevant, over vfx art for movies, like Avatar Water World to many industrial applications like casting steel.
+The relevance of this topic reaches from computer games, like Sea of Thieves, where a real time simulation of the ocean is relevant, over vfx art for movies, like Avatar Water World to many industrial applications like casting steel.

-While there is alot of research being done on this topic, I first came into contact with it during a physics based animations lecture and since have worked hard on getting a deeper insight into the topic.
-Here I want to begin by introducing the fundamentals and then take a dive into some deeper topics, that i am currently interested in.
+While there is alot of research being done on this topic, I first came into contact with it during a physics based animations lecture and have since worked hard on getting a deeper insight into the topic.
+Here I want to begin by introducing the fundamentals and then take a dive into some deeper topics, that I am currently interested in.

 There exist two (and a half) approaches for fluid simulation: the lagrangian particle based one and the euleraian grid based one.
 Further more there is alot of research going into hyrid models that try to combine the best out of both worlds.
-For now I will focus on the larangian approach.
+For now I will focus on the lagrangian approach.

 # 2. Navier Stokes Equation

-First, lets think about what charakteristics make a fluid a fluid and especially lets think about water.
+First, let's think about what characteristics make a fluid a fluid and especially let's think about water.
 First of course it can flow freely and will always try to find a postion of lowest energy.
-Furthermore it is not compressible.
-So (to an extent) no matter how deep you dive into the ocean, 1 cubic meter of water will always have the same amount of water molecules, no matter hoch high the pressure is.
-Finally we have some more specific properties like surface tension.
+Furthermore, it is not compressible.
+So, (to an extent) no matter how deep you dive into the ocean, 1 cubic meter of water will always have the same amount of water molecules, no matter how high the pressure is.
+(Very much unlike air, which is very compressible) Finally, we have some more specific properties like surface tension.

 The fundamental aspect of fluid simulation though is maintaining the incompressibility through time.
-And while this post will have a few formulas i strive to make it as easy and interesting to understand as possible.
+And while this post will have a few formulas, I strive to make it as easy and interesting to understand as possible.
 And I promise in future things will get more programming centric.
 The incompressibility can simply be described by $$\frac{D \rho}{D t} = 0 \Leftrightarrow \nabla \cdot v = 0$$. $\rho$ denotes the density.
-The second part implies the same, but we will not use any further.
+The second part implies the same, but we will not use it any further.

 From this we can derive the navier stokes equation:
 $$ \frac{D\mathbf{v}}{Dt}=-\frac{1}{\rho}\nabla p+\nu\nabla^2\mathbf{v}+\frac{\mathbf{f}}{\rho} $$